font size : Java Glossary

 2. Windows

-There is a setting in the control panel ⇒ Personalisation ⇒ Adjust Font Size DPI (Dots Per Inch) to globally adjust font sizes to accomodate visual acuity.
+There is a setting in the control panel ⇒ Personalisation ⇒ Adjust Font Size DPI (Dots Per Inch) to globally adjust font sizes to accommodate visual acuity.
 This does not work very well since most Windows apps use bigger fonts but don’t correspondingly adjust the dialog boxes bigger to hold them.

-3. Browser
+3. Browser and CSS

 4. Java

 When Applets select a font size, the JRE (Java Runtime Environment) scales the font to a corresponding number of pixels tall.
 In Windows, this overrides the browser and the operating system, but not the font designer.
+Java has the further complication of logical fonts which could be implemented by different physical fonts with different font metrics on different platforms: Dialog, DialogInput, Monospaced, SansSerif and Serif.

-available on the web at:
+on the web at:

 http://mindprod.com/jgloss/fontsize.html

-optional Replicator mirror
+Optional Replicator mirror

 of mindprod.com